Xetibo/ReSet-Doc/sections/literature.typ

 by creating a new process that will handle the new functionality, the frontend cannot be expanded by just using IPC, hence this is not a system that can be fully applied to ReSet.
-On top of this, requiring a new process for each functionality would break the locality transparency which was defined as a requirement for ReSet in @Non-FunctionalRequirements.
+On top of this, requiring a new process for each functionality would break the seamless user interface which was defined as a requirement for ReSet in @Non-FunctionalRequirements.

-#subsubsection("Dynamic Libraries")
+#subsubsection(custom_tag: "DynamicLibrariesVariant", "Dynamic Libraries")
-Dynamic libraries can be used in order to load specific functions during runtime.
-This allows developers to load either specific files or all files within a folder or similar, which will then be used to execute specified functions for the application.
+As explained in @DynamicLibraries, dynamic libraries can be used in order to load specific functions during runtime.
+This allows developers to load either specific files, all files within a folder or similar, which will then be used to execute specified functions for the application.

 In order for this interaction to work, the plugin must implement all functions that the application requires, meaning the code has to be contained within the